Poisoned Glen: Etymology

 According to legend, the huge ice-carved hollow of the Poisoned Glen got its name when the ancient one-eyed giant king of Tory, Balor, was killed here by his exiled grandson, Lughaidh, whereupon the poison from his eye split the rock and poisoned the glen.
-The less interesting truth, however, lies in a cartographic gaffe.
+An unsourced suggestion by the website Lonely Planet, however, states that the source lies in a cartographic gaffe.
 Locals were inspired to name it An Gleann Neamhe ('The Heavenly Glen'), but when an English cartographer mapped the area, he carelessly marked it An Gleann Neimhe – The Poisoned Glen.

 Arts and culture

 A number of musicians associated with the area have been inspired by the location.
 For example, Clannad's album Anam (1990) included a track titled 'Poison Glen', and Altan released an album titled Gleann Nimhe – The Poison Glen (2015).